 Skip to content

-Stewart ’82 sees boom time ahead for strategic communicators
+Stewart predicts future for strategic communicators

 Corporate social responsibility is emerging as a huge issue for communication professionals, and one need look no further than the McDonald’s restaurant around the corner in Chinatown to find an example.

-This semester, Art Stewart ’82 will show Emerson students how McDonald’s and other companies have dealt with significant CSR issues, including sustainability and environmental and social responsibility, through his Corporate and Social Responsibility: The Changing Context for Strategic Communicators class.
+This semester, Art Stewart ’82 will show Emerson students how McDonald’s and other companies have dealt with significant corporate social responsibility issues, including sustainability and environmental and social responsibility, through his Corporate and Social Responsibility: The Changing Context for Strategic Communicators class.
 He’s bringing a slate of guest speakers, including from the corporate trenches of Nike and Microsoft, to discuss the changing business climate that he says underscores the need for comprehensive and integrated communication strategies.

 “To have an Emerson graduate out front on this issue, someone who’s writing a book about it and giving conferences on the subject, makes Emerson a leading-edge college by partnering with a leading-edge practitioner.”